-- Land Acquisition of \$4,460,000 in 1984 will secure or expand three park sites and three additions to existing greenbelts along Chester, Rabbit and Fish Creeks. - \$2,804,000 is programmed in 1984 for development of neighborhood parks, the upgrading of existing parks and several parking lots and playfield areas. - The 1984 CIP has programmed \$1,695,000 for bike, ski and equestrian trails development. - The Coastal Trail is planned to extend from the Ship Creek overlook to Potter Marsh, eventually transversing 30 miles of Anchorage coast line. \$2,960,000 in 1984 will be for construction of the trail from Earthquake Park to the East/West runway at Anchorage International Airport. - \$2,400,000 in Eagle River/Chugiak and \$920,000 in Girdwood Park and Recreation Programs are proposed for land acquisition, community and neighborhood park development, ball fields and ski trails. - \$3,500,000 is a supplemental request for Bartlett Swimming Pool to allow for construction of a 50 meter pool.
+- Land Acquisition of \$4,960,000 in 1984 will secure or expand ten park sites, a proposed bike trail connection and three additions to existing greenbelts along Chester, Rabbit and Fish Creeks. - \$3,674,000 is programmed in 1984 for development of four neighborhood parks, the upgrading of 8 existing parks and several parking lots and playfield areas.
+A new maintenance shop has been included to allow for expanded park maintenance programs in South and West Anchorage. - The 1984 CIP has programmed \$2,315,000 for 7.9 miles of bike, ski and equestrian trails development, plus 2 miles of ski trails lighting. - The Coastal Trail is planned to extend from the Ship Creek overlook to Potter Marsh, eventually transversing 30 miles of Anchorage coast line. \$2,960,000 in 1984 will be for construction of the trail from Earthquake Park to the East/West runway at Anchorage International Airport. - \$1,500,000 in Eagle River/Chugiak and \$920,000 in Girdwood Park and Recreation Programs are proposed for land acquisition, community and neighborhood park development, ball fields and ski trails.